Dr Lisa Smithstead

 I am a Senior Lecturer in Film Studies in the Department of English and Film.

-My research primarily focuses on the relationships between literature, gender and audiences in the early and interwar periods, looking at intermedial exchanges between women's film and print culture.
-I am also a specialist in archival film and literary studies.
-Current strand of my research include histories of location filming in rural spaces, and the use of archival actuality footage in researching Deaf histories in the South West of England.
-My latest book, Reframing Vivien Leigh: stardom, gender and the archive is forthcoming with Oxford University Press in March 2021.
+Recent strands of my research have included histories of location filming in rural spaces and the use of archival actuality footage in researching Deaf histories in the South West of England.
+My latest book, Reframing Vivien Leigh: stardom, gender and the archive is out now with Oxford University Press (2021).
 In July 2018 I was awarded an AHRC Early Career Leadership Fellowship for the Reframing Vivien Leigh project, which ran for 20 months from January 2019.

 My research interests include: